Booker T (wrestler): Professional wrestling career

-Early career (1986–1992)
+Early career (1990–1992)

 As a single father working at a storage company in Houston, Texas, Huffman was looking to make a better life for himself and his son.
-His brother Lash (Stevie Ray) suggested that he and Booker check out a new wrestling school being opened, run by Ivan Putski, in conjunction with his Western Wrestling Alliance organization.
-His boss from the storage company sponsored the money to pay for the wrestling lessons.
-Booker trained under Scott Casey, who helped to turn Booker's background as a gangster and dancer into "professional wrestling", teaching the newcomer in-ring psychology and ring generalship.
+His brother Lash suggested that the two check out a new professional wrestling school being opened by Ivan Putski in conjunction with his Western Wrestling Alliance (WWA).
+His boss at the storage company put up the money to pay for his wrestling lessons.
+Booker trained under Scott Casey, who helped to turn Booker's background as a gangster and dancer into a wrestling character, teaching him in-ring psychology and ring generalship.

-Eight weeks later, Booker debuted as "G.I.
-Bro" on Putski's Western Wrestling Alliance Live! program.
+Eight weeks later, Booker debuted as G.I.
+Bro on Putski's Western Wrestling Alliance Live! program.
 The character was a tie-in to the raging Gulf War and the WWF's Sgt.
 Slaughter angle.
-Even though the WWA met its demise some time later, Booker continued to wrestle on the Texas independent circuit, often with his brother Lash, who performed as Stevie Ray.
+Even though the WWA met its demise some time later, Booker continued to wrestle on the Texas independent circuit, often with his brother Lash.

 Global Wrestling Federation (1992–1993)

-They were spotted by Skandor Akbar who hired them to work for the Global Wrestling Federation (GWF), where he and Eddie Gilbert were involved.
+Booker and his brother were spotted by Skandor Akbar, who hired them to work for the Global Wrestling Federation (GWF), where he and Eddie Gilbert were involved.
 Gilbert teamed Stevie Ray and Booker T together as the Ebony Experience, and they won the GWF Tag Team Championship on July 31, 1992.
 During their time with GWF, they held the tag title a total of three times.
-Subsequently, Booker T and Stevie Ray left the GWF to work for World Championship Wrestling.

-During that time they also worked for Network Of Wreslting in Japan.
+Subsequently, Booker T and Stevie Ray left the GWF to work for World Championship Wrestling (WCW).
+During that time, they also worked for Network Of Wrestling in Japan.